Skokoo/ImCurvin/CONTRIBUTING.md

-# Contributing to ImCurvin'
+# Contributing to ImCurvin

-First off, thank you for taking the time to contribute to ImCurvin'!
-It is people like you who will help make this tool a robust global asset.
+Thank you for taking the time to contribute to ImCurvin.
+Community contributions are essential for transforming this framework into a highly resilient global asset for security professionals.

-Anyways, bug reports are welcome!
-Please report them in the Issues section.
+Bug reports, vulnerability disclosures, and feature requests are welcome.
+Please submit them formally through the Issues section.

 ---

 # Submitting Code Changes

-Code contributions are welcome!
-Please submit your changes via a Pull Request.
-However, before you submit a Pull Request, please read this first.
+Code modifications and enhancement suggestions are welcome via Pull Requests.
+However, to maintain the structural integrity and performance baseline of the framework, all submittals must strictly adhere to the guidelines outlined below.

-## Core Guidelines
+## Core Architectural Guidelines

-To maintain the project's integrity, all code modifications and data pull requests must adhere to these rules:
+To secure project acceptance and prevent merge conflicts, all code pull requests must comply with these architectural constraints:

-1. **minimalist**: We strictly follow minimalist coding styles.
-Do not introduce heavy third-party libraries, complex dependencies, or unnecessary text bloating.
-Native Linux utilities are the "gold" standard here.
+1. **Ultra-Minimalist Execution:** We strictly enforce minimalist scripting patterns.
+Do not introduce heavy third-party libraries, complex software dependencies, or unnecessary text bloating.
+Built-in native Linux utilities and zero-forking internal shell primitives are the absolute standard.
-2. **pls no bloatware**: Any suggested feature or payload that compromises server stability, overloads memory pools, or promotes destructive behavioral patterns will be instantly rejected.
+2. **Resource-Constraint Compliance:** ImCurvin operates within a strict **~10 MB to 12.2 MB peak RAM boundary**.
+Any proposed feature, concurrent threading logic, or payload structure that compromises runtime stability, induces memory leaks, or elevates disk I/O noise will be instantly rejected.
-3. **hardcode no good**: Do not hardcode new target sequences into the core shell scripts in the main directory (Imcurvin).
-All new words, delay strings, or alternative routes must be modularly appended to their respective database files inside the "data" directory.
+3. **Strict Data Decoupling:** Do not hardcode new target sequences, parameter vectors, or payloads directly into the core engine shell scripts.
+All fuzzing strings, alternative routes, and timing vectors must be modularly appended to their respective dictionary files inside the `data/` directory.
-4. **Be a good good artist**: Bounding brackets colorization rules must be maintained.
-Only colorize the outer bounding brackets `[` and `]` via manual ANSI, keeping inner symbols and messages pristine white.

 ---

-## How to Submit Your Contributions
+## Contribution Workflow

-### 1. payload
+### 1. Payload & Dictionary Submissions
-If you want to suggest a new payloads:
+To suggest or inject new operational payloads into the framework:
-- Navigate to the "data" directory.
+- Navigate to the designated data/ directory.
-- Append your strings to "HAHA.txt", and i guess etc, cleanly (one entry per line, no loose whitespaces ok?).
+- Append your target strings cleanly to the appropriate database tracking file (one entry per line, with all loose whitespaces and trailing carriage returns removed).
-- Submit a minimal Pull Request/Issue explaining why these endpoints are critical for security audits.
+- Open a minimal Pull Request or Issue providing the technical justification for why these specific vectors are critical for modern WAF bypass or database timing audits.

-### 2. code
+### 2. Codebase Maintenance & Bug Fixes
-- If you find a bug or syntax flaw inside "Imcurvin" or "validators", please open a private report or issue if applicable first.
+- If you isolate a syntax flaw, regression, or logic error within the core engine scripts or the Python validation modules, please open a detailed issue outlining the steps to reproduce the anomaly before submitting a patch.

 ---
 *By contributing to ImCurvin, you agree that your code will be licensed under the project's original Apache License 2.0.*